 Simple Water Features With Easy to Find Materials

-You can make realistic ponds and water features for model displays using acrylic paints, a sheet of recycled plastic packaging and some dry floral arrangement foam.
+Make realistic ponds and water features for model displays using acrylic paints, a sheet of recycled plastic packaging and some dry floral arrangement foam.
 If you need the effect of water in a model, this is an easy way to build rivers, lakes, and pools.
-As the 'water' isn't solid, you can arrange fish and plants on the bottom of your pond before you finish it off with the upper water layer.
+As the "water" isn't solid, you can arrange fish and plants on the bottom of your pond before you finish it off with the upper water layer.

 08 of 12